LoreBene99/RT1_Assignment2/README.md

 	return distance_value;
 }
 ```
-These are the minimun distances for each subsection:
+These are the minimun distances for each subsection (done in the RobotCallback function):

 ```cpp
 	float min_right_dist = Robot_Distance(0, 105, laser_scanner);